An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints: Introduction

-In summary, our main \textbf{contributions} are the following: \begin{itemize} \item We provide complexity lower bounds for solving Problem~\eqref{eq:original-pb} within the class of algorithms performing evaluations of $\nabla F$ and multiplications by $\mL$ and $\mL^T$. \item We propose a new algorithm for solving Problem~\eqref{eq:original-pb}. \item We prove that the complexity of our algorithm matches the lower bounds, therefore it is optimal. \end{itemize}
+In summary, our main \textbf{contributions} are the following: \begin{itemize} \item We provide complexity lower bounds for solving Problem~\eqref{eq:original-pb} within the class of algorithms performing evaluations of $\nabla F$ and multiplications by $\mL$ and $\mL^T$, by a reduction to the technique in ~\citet{scaman2017optimal}. \item We propose a new algorithm for solving Problem~\eqref{eq:original-pb}. \item We prove that the complexity of our algorithm matches the lower bounds, and therefore it is optimal. \end{itemize} The complexity results presented in this paper are dimension-independent.
+Under the additional assumption that the dimension is small, one can imagine alternative strategies to solve Problem~\eqref{eq:original-pb} more efficiently.
+Our algorithm is meant to be applied on high-dimensional problems.

 This paper is organized as follows.
 In Section~\ref{sec:background}, we introduce the notations and assumptions.
-We summarize our contributions in the light of prior work in Section~\ref{sec:relat}.
+Then, we summarize our contributions in the light of prior work in Section~\ref{sec:relat}.
 In Section~\ref{sec:fo}, we define the class of algorithms under study and we derive the corresponding complexity lower bounds for solving~\eqref{eq:original-pb}.
 Our main algorithm and our main result about its convergence and complexity are given in Section~\ref{sec:algo}.
 Our approach for deriving and analyzing this algorithm is provided in Section~\ref{sec6}.
 We illustrate our convergence results by numerical experiments in Section~\ref{sec:num}.
-The technical proofs are postponed to the Appendix.
+The technical proofs are postponed to the Supplementary Material.